pirafrank/poof/README.md

 Commands:
   download  Only download binary for the platform in current directory.
-No install install   Download binary for the platform and install it use       Make an installed version the one to be used by default list      List installed binaries and their versions check     Check if poof's bin directory is in the PATH version   Show version information enable    Persistently add poof’s bin directory to your shell PATH help      Print this message or the help of the given subcommand(s)
+No install install   Download binary for the platform and install it list      List installed binaries and their versions use       Make an installed version the one to be used by default enable    Persistently add poof’s bin directory to your shell PATH check     Check if poof's bin directory is in the PATH info      Show install and environment information version   Show version information help      Print this message or the help of the given subcommand(s)

 Options: